popolony2k/hinotori/tools/hmake/docs/wip.md

     - Add some builtin constants
         - __ARCH__ (Default value set depending on archtecture - MSX, MACOSX, LINUX, WINDOWS);
 3. Add support to use '#' after concatenation '\' at execution step;
-4. Add support to multiples targets in the same line (separated by spaces). (eg. target_1 target2 : prerequisite);
-    - Add support to multiples prerequisites;
-5. Force identation by tab instead spaces.
+4. Force identation by tab instead spaces.
 If make file is idented by space, force make failure.
-6. Implement conditional statements (ifeq, ifneq);
+5. Implement conditional statements (ifeq, ifneq);